Alais555/bikerepairWeb/README.md

 ## Usage

-The nabber dropdown is for show.
-The only button on nav that functions for the user is contact button.
+The nav bar dropdown is for show.
+The only button on nav that functions for the user is the contact button.
 Also the logo on the page functions back to the homepage for the user

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.
-I would appreciate any feedback or contribution to make this website more alive than it is
+I would appreciate any feedback or contribution to make this website more alive than it is.

 Please make sure to update tests as appropriate.